awassink/k8s-on-rpi/README.md

 ######Installing the master node
-Boot a Raspi from the rpi-master SD-card, login through ssh (ssh root@rpi-master OR ssh root@<rpi-master ip address>) with the password 'hypriot' and execute the following:
+Boot a Raspi from the rpi-master SD-card, login through ssh (ssh root@rpi-master OR ssh root@master-node's-ip) with the password 'hypriot' and execute the following:
 ```
 git clone https://github.com/juulsme/k8s-on-rpi
 cd k8s-on-rpi/